Ventilation and airtightness

-Good airtightness (that is, reducing or eliminating air leaks) can improve thermal comfort and energy efficiency – air leaks can cause 15−25% of winter heat loss in buildings.
+Good airtightness (that is, reducing or eliminating air leaks) can improve thermal comfort and energy efficiency – air leaks can cause 15−25% of winter heat loss in buildings (CSIRO 2015).
 Sealing your home is one of the simplest ways to increase your comfort while reducing your energy costs.

 An airtight house with inadequate ventilation may lead to condensation, mould and high internal levels of carbon dioxide.
 Build airtight for thermal comfort and energy efficiency, but not so tight that it compromises indoor air quality.
 Consult a qualified building professional on how to achieve this.

 Increased carbon dioxide levels inside buildings can have negative health effects.
 Carbon dioxide levels are measured in parts per million (ppm) (Bonino 2016):

 - 350–1000ppm is the typical level found in occupied spaces with good air exchange

 - >1000–2000ppm is the level associated with complaints of drowsiness and poor air